Cramdowns

 There are several standards for determining the value of collateral.
 Liquidation value is what the creditor would receive in a foreclosure.
 Replacement value is what a retail merchant would charge for property of similar condition and age. §506(a), stipulates that the value of the collateral will be partly determined by its proposed disposition or use.
 However, for personal property of an individual debtor in Chapter 7 or 13, §506(a)(2) of the Bankruptcy Code stipulates that the replacement value of the collateral as of the petition date should be used and that sales or marketing costs cannot be deducted from the replacement value.

 So if the debtor decides to retain the property, then replacement value is the relevant value.
-The bankruptcy court will determine the replacement value of the collateral, but whether it is the retail value, wholesale value, or any value in between will depend on whether the debtor is an individual or business and on the type of property.
+The bankruptcy court will determine the replacement value of the collateral, but whether it is the retail value, wholesale value, or any value in between depends on whether the debtor is an individual or business and on the type of property.
 However, the full retail value may not be used since the debtor, by retaining the property, receives no warranties or any reconditioning of the property that is typically received when purchasing from a retailer.

 Whatever the value of the collateral that is determined, that will be the creditor's allowed secured claim.
 However, the present value of the allowed secured claim depends on the interest rate, which is the next variable that must be determined for a cramdown.